European Sperm Bank was founded in Copenhagen, Denmark in 2004. We recruit sperm donors in the UK, Denmark, Germany and the Netherlands.

 In 2023, we expanded our organisation to include egg banking as we launched an egg bank in the UK.

 Making the dream of having a family come true for women and couples around the world is incredibly fulfilling.
 But we also recognise that our work has a long-term impact on everyone involved.
 That’s why we do our best to counsel and assist donor-conceived people, donors and parents.
 The same sense of responsibility is the reason why we have a family support programme to ensure that we support donor children as they grow up.

 Our desire to be a responsible company also shows in our commitment to the UN sustainability goals.
 We manage our business activities in accordance with the 10 principles of human rights, labour, environment and gender equality.

 As a licensed sperm bank in the EU and United Kingdom, we have strict protocols and procedures to ensure that we follow all rules regarding national pregnancy limits and the guidelines outlined by the EU and WHO.
 For that reason, you can trust that we are professional to deal with in everything from your first conversation with us through to the delivery to your clinic.

 As an organisation rooted in the desire to help fulfil dreams, you will also find that we are warm and welcoming.
 We look forward to guiding you on your path to parenthood.

-We provide the highest-quality sperm for your chosen fertility treatment at a competitive price.
+We provide high quality sperm for your fertility treatment at a competitive price.
 In addition, we also offer: